-7. Risk assessment: recognition by the NSA of AsBos or NSA acting as AsBos Element 7: Risk Assessment: recognition by the NSA of AsBos or NSA acting as AsBo A. Recognition 1.
-Criteria defined in Reg.
-(EU) 402/2013, Annex II (e.g. organisation, methodology, ISO 17020:2012) for the AsBo recognition are: not used (e.g. instead national requirements are used, whereas they are not allowed by Regulation 402/2013), or, not used in a systematic way (e.g. criteria and requirements not consistently 1 used for all companies seeking recognition).
-Ad hoc 2.
+Element 7: Risk Assessment: recognition by the NSA of AsBos or NSA acting as AsBo 1 Ad hoc Risk Assessment: recognition by the NSA of AsBos or NSA acting as AsBo A. Recognition Criteria defined in Reg.
+(EU) 402/2013, Annex II (e.g. organisation, methodology, ISO 17020:2012) for the AsBo recognition are: not used (e.g. instead national requirements are used, whereas they are not allowed by Regulation 402/2013), or, not used in a systematic way (e.g. criteria and requirements not consistently used for all companies seeking recognition).
 Principles of recognition differ from the accreditation.
 Recognition does not equally follow the principles of Regulation 765/2008 and the ISO/IEC 17011 standard which are applied by national accreditation bodies.
-3. During the certification of the management system, the accreditation or recognition of the in-house AsBo of the Applicant is not systematically accepted, although done in accordance with article 7.
-4. The administrative procedure to follow in order to get the assessment body recognised does not exist.
-5. The recognition body does not provide the relevant information on recognised Assessment Bodies to the Agency in the ERADIS database.
-B. Information - Report 1.
-NSA does not include in its annual report a section on the experience of the railway sector in the country with the application of the risk management process.
-2. NSA does not give information in its annual report on its experience with the recognition of assessment bodies.
-C. Only where the NSA acts directly as Assessment Body 1.
-For its AsBo activities, the NSA does not, or not systematically, fulfil the requirements of Annex II and Articles 6(2) and 15(1) of Regulation (EU) 402/2013.

-- 2. The NSA experts that act as AsBo on some projects are not always independent from the other functions of the NSA on the same project. - 3.
-The NSA does not apply the structure defined in Annex III of Regulation 402/2013 for the independent safety assessment report when it acts as AsBo.
-The structure of the independent safety assessment report is different for every project.
+During the certification of the management system, the accreditation or recognition of the in-house AsBo of the Applicant is not systematically accepted, although done in accordance with article 7.
+The administrative procedure to follow in order to get the assessment body recognised does not exist.
+The recognition body does not provide the relevant information on recognised Assessment Bodies to the Agency in the ERADIS database.
+B. Information - Report NSA does not give information in its annual report on its experience of the railway sector in the country with the application of the risk management process.
+NSA does not give information in its annual report on its experience with the requirements of Annex II and Articles 6(2) and 15(1) of Regulation (EU) 402/2013.
+The NSA does not apply the structure defined in Annex III of Regulation 402/2013 for the independent safety assessment report tis different for every project.
+D. Supervision/surveillance The NSA does not apply the structure defined in Annex III of Regulation 402/2013 for the independent safety assessment report is different for every project.
+D. Supervision/surveillance The NSA does not apply the structure defined For the recognition role, the NSA is neither aware of the existence of, nor uses as inputs, the ERA RFUs for the recognition and surveillance of AsBos.
+NSA acts as AsBo: the NSA does neither take part to the meetings of the AsBo Cooperation Group organised by ERA, nor follows the outcomes of that group.

-The NSA does not have a clear plan for the surveillance of the assessment bodies that it recognised.
-Surveillance is also sporadic and does not concern all recognised AsBos.
-There is no assurance of fulfilling the requirement in Article 11 of Regulation (EU) 402/2013.

-- 1. For the recognition role, the NSA is neither aware of the existence of, nor uses as inputs, the ERA RFUs for the recognition and surveillance of AsBos. - 2.
-NSA acts as AsBo: the NSA does neither take part to the meetings of the AsBo Cooperation Group organised by ERA, nor follows the outcomes of that group. - 3.
 NSA acts as AsBo: the NSA is neither aware of the existence nor implements the ERA RFUs applicable to the AsBos.

-1. Start of using the criteria defined in Reg.
+A. Recognition Start of using the criteria defined in Reg.
 (EU) 402/2013, Annex II (e.g. organisation, methodology, ISO 17020:2012).
 But structured processes are not yet fully implemented so that there is no assurance that criteria are systematically and consistently used for all companies seeking recognition.